God invites us to love Him with the gift of tears

 At times we wonder if God really loves us in spite of our failures.
 God’s original plan was for us to be whole, but sin ruined the plan and brought brokenness.
 Our solution is to try to protect ourselves by building walls and hiding or attacking, but God’s solution is to restore our wholeness through Jesus Christ.
 God invites us to come to Him, receive His love, and rest in his arms.
 As we trust in Him, He fills our lives with His love that overflows to others.

-Tears of Trust:
+Tears of TRUST:

 Trusting God When It’s Hard